 Student Financial Services has requested that all student bills be paid by the first day of classes, or if that isn't possible then to have a payment plan set up through their office.
 Students whose bill is not paid by then will begin receiving notifications and may be fined monthly until their bill is paid off unless a payment plan is in place.
-September 9th is the first day of classes for the first semester of the 2015-2016 school year.

 How often should I check up on my student?

 In general, it is best not to check up on your student excessively over the course of the first few months that he is away.
 Your student needs that time to build relationships, form a foundation for the coming years, and get a handle on classes while beginning to develop some independence from his family.
 This process is healthy, natural, and (can be) painful but is ultimately beneficial for both the parent and student.
 If you live nearby, don't let him come home every weekend.
 Allow your student to flourish where he is.

 How do I check up on my student's grades, student bills, fines, etc.?

 In order for any parent to be given information on their student, the student must sign an information release waiver.
 Cornerstone is legally obligated to keep all student records confidential, extending to the parents as well, unless the waiver is signed.